sensordeck/atlas-docs/docs/evaluation-kit-setup.md

 We appreciate the time engineering teams spend evaluating new infrastructure.

 Even when Atlas is not the right fit today, the feedback from evaluation programs helps improve future platform development.

+---

+## What Comes Next

+By completing this evaluation, you have validated that Atlas:

+- establishes a deterministic timing boundary
+- simplifies sensor integration
+- integrates without modifying your existing stack

+At this stage, Atlas is no longer a prototype component.

+It is ready to be integrated into your production system.

+---

+## OEM Integration Path

+Atlas is designed to transition directly from evaluation into OEM deployment.

+You can integrate Atlas into your product in three ways:

+- use Atlas as a reference integration platform
+- embed Atlas into your system architecture
+- adopt Atlas through a white-label (OEM) integration program

+Atlas eliminates the need to redesign:

+- sensor wiring architecture
+- timing synchronization systems
+- onboard power distribution

+---

+## Why Teams Move to Production

+After evaluation, robotics teams typically proceed because:

+- the integration model requires no driver changes
+- deterministic timing improves system reliability
+- system architecture becomes simpler and more scalable

+Atlas replaces recurring engineering effort with a reusable infrastructure layer.

+---

+## Next Step

+If Atlas meets your system requirements, the next step is to begin an OEM integration pilot.

+👉 Contact us to start an 【**Atlas OEM / White-Label Integration Program**】（./oem-integration-pilot-program.md)